source-data/soda-data/README.md

           --repo_name "EMBO/SourceData"  \
           --path_repo "token_classification"

+## Informstion extraction data for LLMs

+This data can be generated using the `cypher` queries in `src/soda_data/sdneo/neo_queries.py`.
+The data generated in this way will be added to the `EMBO/SourceData` repository in HuggingFace🤗, in the folder `information_extraction`.

 ## Contribution to the code

 First, make sure to install the package on a development mode.
 Inside the container type: